endoflife-date/endoflife.date/CONTRIBUTING.md

     # promoted LTS after their release (ex.
 Jenkins).
     lts: true

-    # End of active support date (optional if activeSupportColumn is false, else mandatory).
+    # End Of Active Support date (mandatory if eoasColumn is true, else MUST NOT be set).
+    # This can be either a date (must be valid and not quoted) or a boolean value (when
+    # the date is not known or has not been decided yet).
-    # This is where bug fixes usually stop coming in.
+    # - When a date is used, this is the date where bug fixes stop coming in.
-    # Use valid dates, and do not add quotes around dates.
-    # Alternatively, set to true|false if the date has not been decided yet.
+    # - When a boolean is used, it must be set to true if the release cycle is not supported
+    #   anymore, and false otherwise.
-    support: 2018-01-31
+    eoas: 2018-01-31

-    # EOL date (mandatory).
+    # End Of Life date (mandatory).
+    # This can be either a date (must be valid and not quoted) or a boolean value (when
+    # the date is not known or has not been decided yet).
-    # This is where all support stops (including security support).
+    # - When a date is used, this is where all support stops, including security support.
-    # In case there is extended/commercial support available, pick the date that would apply to the
-    # majority of users (and use the extendedSupport field if necessary).
+    #   Note that this date reflects what is true for the majority of users (you may use the
-    # Use valid dates, and do not add quotes around dates.
-    # Alternatively, set to true|false the date has not been decided yet.
+    #   eoes field if possible/necessary).
+    # - When a boolean is used, it must be set to true if the release cycle is End Of Life,
+    #   and false otherwise.
     eol: 2019-01-01

-    # End of extended/commercial support date (optional if extendedSupportColumn is false, else mandatory).
+    # End Of Extended/commercial Support date (optional if eoesColumn is true, else SHOULD NOT be set).
-    # Note that extended/commercial support is different from Long-Term Support.
-Extended/commercial
-    # support must be used only when additional support is available after EOL, usually against payment.
-    # Use valid dates, and do not add quotes around dates.
+    # This can be either a date (must be valid and not quoted), a boolean value (when
-    # Alternatively, set to true|false if the date has not been decided yet.
+    # the date is not known or has not been decided yet), or null.
+    # - When a date is used, this is where the extended support period stops.
+    # - When a boolean is used, it must be set to true if the extended support period is over,
+    #   and false otherwise.
+    # - When null is used, it means that there is no extended/commercial support for the given
+    #   release cycle.
-    extendedSupport: 2020-01-01
+    eoes: 2020-01-01

+    # Discontinuation date (mandatory if discontinuedColumn is true, else MUST NOT be set).
+    # This can be either a date (must be valid and not quoted) or a boolean value (when
+    # the date is not known or has not been decided yet).
-    # Whether this is a "discontinued" release (optional).
+    # - When a date is used, this is the date where the release cycle is discontinued.
-    # Can be set to true/false.
+    # - When a boolean is used, it must be set to true if the release cycle is discontinued,
-    # Only use if discontinuedColumn is set to true.
+    #   and false otherwise.
     discontinued: true

     # Latest release for the release cycle (optional if releaseColumn is false, else mandatory).